Personal Injury -- Plaintiff Law

 - Call the insurance company to file a claim

-If you hit a pedestrian with your car, you may also want to be careful what you say when you speak to police officers, witnesses, or victims.
-It’s best to be honest and straightforward when speaking to the police, but any admissions of fault or guilt could come back to haunt you later.
-Even if you think the accident was the pedestrian’s fault, it may be best to leave that argument to your insurance company or an experienced car accident attorney.
+If you hit a pedestrian with your car, it’s best to be honest and straightforward when speaking to the police.
+However, any admissions of fault or guilt could haunt you later.
+Even if you think the accident was the pedestrian’s fault, leaving that argument to your insurance company or an experienced car accident attorney may be best.

 How Long Do Injured Pedestrians Have to File a Personal Injury Lawsuit?

-Every state has statute of limitations — laws that place strict time limits on how long after an accident injured parties may pursue civil remedies.
-Victims in Kentucky and Louisiana have only one year to bring legal actions connected with pedestrian accidents while those in North Dakota can wait for as long as six years.
+Every state has a statute of limitations — laws that limit how long injured parties may pursue civil remedies after an accident.
+Victims in Kentucky and Louisiana have only one year to bring legal action connected with pedestrian accidents, while those in North Dakota can wait for as long as six years.

-In most states, a two- or three-year statute of limitations is the norm.
-This period generally begins on the date of the accident, but some state laws grant extensions when plaintiffs were not immediately aware of the full scope of their injuries.
+A two- or three-year statute of limitations is the norm in most states.
+This period generally begins on the date of the accident, but some state laws grant extensions when plaintiffs are not immediately aware of the full scope of their injuries.

 Do All Civil Lawsuits Go to Court?

 Civil jury trials, especially those involving personal injury, are expensive and unpredictable, and attorneys for both plaintiffs and defendants may seek to avoid these costs and risks by reaching an out-of-court settlement before trial.
-Personal injury lawyers could discuss these matters with the auto insurance company involved as well as the defendant.
+Personal injury lawyers could discuss these matters with the auto insurance company and the defendant.

 In addition to specifying the amount of damages, civil settlement agreements sometimes contain non-disclosure provisions that prevent the parties involved from publicly discussing the amount of compensation or other details of the personal injury claim.